-An Experienced New Jersey Restraining Order Attorney Can Help Protect You from an Abusive Partner
+A Restraining Order Can Help Protect You From An Abusive Partner

-To ensure that our clients are protected during a potentially dangerous situation, a restraining order attorney at our East Brunswick, NJ, law firm, Tournour Law, can file restraining orders on your behalf.
-A restraining order is essentially a court order prohibiting abusive partners from contacting or harassing an individual whom they have physically, mentally, sexually, or verbally assaulted.
+To ensure that our clients are protected during a potentially dangerous situation, the restraining order attorney at our East Brunswick law firm, Tournour Law, can file protective orders on your behalf.
+A restraining order is essentially a court order prohibiting abusive partners from contacting or harassing an individual whom they have physically, mentally, sexually or verbally assaulted.

 A restraining order may also be referred to as a protection order or an ex parte.
 Restraining orders may be temporary or permanent, ranging in length from several months to several years or more, depending upon the situation.
-If you have been a victim of domestic abuse and are fearful of your partner, contact Tournour Law today to schedule an appointment to discuss restaining orders in New Jersey.
+If you have been a victim of domestic abuse and are fearful of your partner, we can help.

 A restraining order is a court order that is issued to protect victims of domestic abuse from abusive partners.
 The court may order the abuser to do any of the following:

-Our skilled attorneys can file a restraining order on your behalf to protect you from immediate danger, and help you navigate the legal process throughout this difficult time.
+Our skilled attorney can file a restraining order on your behalf to protect you from immediate danger and help you navigate the legal process throughout this difficult time.

 To obtain a restraining order, the victim must provide the court with a sworn statement of an immediate threat of danger by the abuser.
 The court will then issue a temporary restraining order.
 After the abuser is notified of the restraining order, a hearing will be scheduled to determine the specifics of the final restraining order, such as how long the order will be in place, and what the abuser can and cannot do.

 Restraining orders are enforced by the police.
-If the abuser violates any terms of his or her restraining order, he or she may be arrested and charged for the violation.
+If the abuser violates any terms of the restraining order, the abuser may be arrested and charged for the violation.
 If any additional crimes are committed, he or she can be charged for those actions as well.

 Any victim with proof of domestic abuse may request a restraining order.
 A restraining order may protect the victim, any children involved, and other family members and friends who might have been threatened by the abuser.
-Restraining orders not only provide protection; they also can help alleviate the victim’s constant fear of further abuse.
+Restraining orders not only provide protection but can also help alleviate the victim’s constant fear of further abuse.

 If you feel that your life is in danger because of an abusive individual, you should seek legal assistance immediately.
 Domestic abuse may escalate quickly, especially if the victim is seeking a divorce.
-Our skilled attorney can file a restraining order on your behalf to protect you from immediate danger, and help you navigate the legal process throughout this difficult time.
+Our experienced legal team at Tournour Law can file a restraining order on your behalf to protect you from immediate danger, and we can help you navigate the legal process throughout this difficult time.
 Restraining orders can prevent domestic abuse and alleviate fears of future violence.
-Protect yourself and your children: contact Frank Tournour today to schedule a personal consultation to discuss restraining orders.
+Protect yourself and your children.
+Contact us today by sending an email or call us at 732-913-3634.